 Changing contrast with XView.
 We bring up XView to display lena.tif on the screen and then right click inside the image to display the XView control window (shown in Figure 1.5).
-We next click on the top center button Windows and then select Color Editor on the pop-up menu.
+We next click on the top center button Windows of the control window, hold the mouse button down and come down to Color Editor on the pop-up menu.
 The color editor window of Figure 1.9 comes up on the screen.
 Now we go to the Intensity box at the bottom center and adjust the intensity curve, which is currently a straight line of the form y = x, where x denotes the input gray levels and y denotes the mapped (changed) gray levels for the output image.